 Novelty-seeking used to make people alcoholic, now it makes them creative.
 The large population studies from the National Institute on Alcohol Abuse and Alcoholism (called NLAES and NESARC) that have found three quarters of ever-alcoholic people become stably sober, and a majority of those...read more

-Four incompatible views of addiction fight to capture America’s consciousness his post is going to be unusually brilliant, even for me.
+Four incompatible views of addiction fight to capture America’s consciousness This post is going to be unusually brilliant, even for me.
 In it, I review four factions warring against one another for our consciousness about addiction.
-“Chronic Brain Disease” = the dominant view of...read more
+“Chronic Brain Disease” = the dominant view...read more

 Do values pay a role in addiction?